rapidsai/deployment/source/platforms/kubeflow.md

 ## Scaling out to many GPUs

-Many of the RAPIDS libraries also allow you to scale out your computations onto many GPUs spread over many nodes for additional acceleration.
+Many of the libraries also allow you to scale out your computations onto many GPUs spread over many nodes for additional acceleration.
 To do this we leverage [Dask](https://www.dask.org/), an open source Python library for distributed computing.

 To use Dask, we need to create a scheduler and some workers that will perform our calculations.
 These workers will also need GPUs and the same Python environment as your notebook session.
 Dask has [an operator for Kubernetes](/tools/kubernetes/dask-operator) that you can use to manage Dask clusters on your Kubeflow cluster.